There are countless techniques and tools to make your image stand out but few have become as popular as the Orton Effect.

 The image is now visible again and you can see that you’ve recovered some details and textures in the image while maintaining the Orton Effect glow.

 Sometimes I will add a layer mask and paint the effect into only certain areas of the image.
+I generally avoid applying the Orton Effect to the foreground as I find it more natural to have a subtle glow in the middle and background.

 If you want extra control of the settings you apply to the layers, you can convert them to Smart Objects before adding the effects.
 This lets you go back and change the radius at any time.